List of Top 7 Types of Accounting

 - Cost Accounting.Cost Accounting.Cost accounting is a defined stream of managerial accounting used for ascertaining the overall cost of production.
 It measures, records and analyzes both fixed and variable costs for this purpose.

-There are different types of the accounting which the organization can follow as per the scope of its work in order to cater the diversity of the need of the different stakeholders of the company and some of the top types include financial accounting, forensic accounting, Accounting Information System, managerial accounting, taxation, auditing, cost accounting, etc.
+There are different types of the accounting which the organization can follow as per the scope of its work in order to cater the diversity of the need of the different stakeholders of the company and some of them include financial accounting, forensic accounting, Accounting Information System, managerial accounting, taxation, auditing, cost accounting, etc.

 There are different branches of accounting, each serving a different purpose.
-The various accounting system helps in gathering and maintaining the records in a proper manner so that those data can be used in various reports.
+The various accounting system helps in gathering and maintaining the records in a proper manner so that those data can be used in multiple reports.
 It creates a system within the business with many inherent checks to highlight the mistake or fraud.
-Every accounting is used under different areas and there are multiple types of accounting that are present.

 #1 – Financial Accounting